rndmorris/Salis-Arcana/CONTRIBUTING.md

 Compatibility with mods that are unmaintained should be added by Salis Arcana itself when needed.

+## Change Categories
+Everything in Salis Arcana is broadly grouped into a handful of categories.

+### Bugfixes
+This category includes changes that address anything that crashes the game, works in a way that seem contrary to intended design, or outright doesn't work at all is a bug.
+If it's unclear if it's a bug or intended-but-unorthodox design, the change might fit better as a tweak in the Thaumcraft category.

+Changes in this category should be controlled by settings in `ConfigBugfixes` and be documented in `/docs/bugfixes.md`.

+### Commands
+This category consists solely of commands added by Salis Arcana.
+These commands can be for admins (e.g. `/create-node` or `/upgrade-focus`) or standard players (e.g. `/infusion-symmetry` or `/prereqs`).

+Commands should be controlled by settings in `ConfigCommands` and be documented in `/docs/commands.md`.

+### Features
+This category contains brand-new features that add new crafting recipes or add new functionality beyond simple tweaks or adjustments.

+Changes in this category should be controlled by settings in `ConfigFeatures` and be documented in `/docs/enhancements.md`.

+### Thaumcraft Tweaks
+Changes that alter how Thaumcraft itself works, such as optimizations and behavior adjustments that wouldn't necessarily be considered new features, belong in the Thaumcraft Tweaks category.

+Changes in this category should be controlled by settings in `ConfigThaumcraft` and be documented in `/docs/thaumcraft_configuration.md`.

+### Mod Compatibility
+Compatibility added between other mods and either Thaumcraft or Salis Arcana fall into this category.

+Changes in this category should be controlled by settings in `ConfigModCompat` and be documented in `/docs/mod-integrations.md`.

+### Addons
+These are changes that target unmaintained Thaumcraft-adjacent mods for reasons other than compatibility.
+At the time of writing, this category contains a single bugfix for Automagy.

+Changes in this category should be controlled by settings in `ConfigAddons` and be documented in `/docs/addons.md`.

 ## Standards and Best Practices

 ### Mixin classes should